ZhenyingZhu/StudyNotes/Cloud_Azure.md

 Private endpoint needs to associate with a private link.
 Each PE can connect to the private link only in one resource group, because the ip can conflict.

 VMSS: <https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-deploy-app>

+- Need to use the same image and password